RandomSearch18/a-level-project/docs/readme.md

 - OSM tagging conventions can vary based on region, but conventions are consistent within the United Kingdom
 - I am familiar with the UK's road (e.g. A-road, B-road) classifications, and path classifications (e.g. bridleways, public footpaths), which will mean I can appropriately adjust routing weights
 - If I want to download the entire map data for the UK during development, it will be a manageable file size (1.7 GB, compared to 76.6 GB for the entire planet)
-- It will help ensure only land routing is necessary <!-- TODO -->
+- It will help ensure only land routing is necessary, which aligns with the fact that transportation methods for crossing water, like ferries, won't be supported (as specified below)

 #### Routing features

 While the app will support a number of options to customise the routing graph weights for different pedestrian routing use-cases, the scope of routing features will be limited to those useful for pedestrians (including walking, or using a scooter or wheelchair).
-Adding support for other modes of transport, like public transport, cycling, or driving, is out of scope for this project.
+Adding support for other modes of transport, like public transport, ferries, cycling, or driving, is out of scope for this project.

 Focusing on pedestrian navigation is justified because it has been identified as an important tool for my target persona (as shown in my [initial interview with Andrew](#initial-interview-with-andrew)), as well as being an area where other navigation apps like Google Maps and Magic Earth fall short (as mentioned by James in [his initial interview](#initial-interview-with-james)).
 By filling this gap in the market of available apps, I will be able to achieve the app's goal of making it easier to navigate by foot.